-World IA Day is supported by the Information Architecture Institute and a dedicated team of volunteers.
+World IA Day is supported by a dedicated team of volunteers.
 We are here for you and have structured our Global Team to help support locations around the world.
 Each of our locations receives resources (e.g. brand assets, slides templates, sample marketing materials, a location page on our website, an email address etc.), guidelines and learnings from other locations, and access to an internal message board used by all location organizers worldwide.

 Can I reach out to potential sponsors, venues or speakers before applying?